Seeed-Studio/wiki-documents/docs/Edge/NVIDIA_Jetson/Application/Computer_Vision/deploy_frigate_on_jetson.md

 After setting up the operating system, perform a system update and install required dependencies.

+:::info
-##### Update the System: Open a terminal on the Jetson device and run:
+**Update the System: Open a terminal on the Jetson device and run:**

 ```
 sudo apt-get update && sudo apt-get upgrade
 ```

-##### Install Additional Dependencies: Install common dependencies required for building and running software on Jetson:
+**Install Additional Dependencies: Install common dependencies required for building and running software on Jetson:**
 ```
 sudo apt-get install -y \
 python3-pip \